Healthy Homes Assessment Mohaka

 Home Assessments Mohaka for Rental Properties

-There are a variety of concerns to be able to examine in the home assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standards.
-The most common are:
+There are many things to be able to examine when conducting a home assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
+A few examples are:

 • Is the ceiling insulation in need of topping up? need topping up or replacing?

-The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy solutions ruling can have a significant impact for landlords and property managers.
-For professional assistance, get in touch now and schedule your rental properties house evaluation.
+The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy solutions ruling could be significant for property managers and landlords.
+For specialist assistance, get in touch now and schedule your rental properties house assessment.

 home assessments for rental properties